ProfilePic

 • Social distance on the job and minimize ride sharing to the site.

-• Disinfect the site often and dispose safely of garbage and debris.
+• Disinfect the site often and dispose of garbage and debris safely.

 • Avoid sharing tools and equipment.

-• Divide crews on major projects in two, so work can continue even if one group needs to self-quarantine.
+• Divide crews on significant projects into two so that work can continue even if one group needs to self-quarantine.

-Also, get a timeline of how long the project will take and make sure they stick to it.
+Also, get a timeline of the project's length and ensure they stick to it.
 Minimize contact by keeping your family out of the room where the contractors are working.

 Don't spend beyond your means.
 Just because you've identified the project you want to take on and have the time, that doesn't mean you have the finances to complete it.
 While a bathroom or kitchen remodel can add significant value to your home, it can be costly.

 "There are many factors that should be considered when financial planning for a major renovation," says Charlie Schloegel, co-owner of Schloegel Design Remodel.
 "We challenge our customers to look at how long they plan to live in their house if neighborhood home values are increasing or decreasing, and the quality of nearby schools, among other things.
 We then look at comparable designs to help determine a preliminary high-level budget," says Schloegel.
-"And to save headaches and time, you should hire a design-build contractor, so there is only one contract and one single point of responsibility.
-That can be especially helpful if you want to maintain consistency not only with the project, but to ensure all subcontractors follow COVID procedures."
+"And to save headaches and time, you should hire a design-build contractor, so there is only one contract and single point of responsibility.
+That can be especially helpful if you want to maintain consistency with the project and ensure all subcontractors follow COVID procedures."

 Spend wisely

 You'll be glad you used this time to make a few home improvements.
-Just make sure you follow proper social distancing practices, hire the right people, and don't dig yourself into a financial hole.
+Ensure you follow proper social distancing practices, hire the right people, and don't dig into a financial hole.